polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

     innerValue:x:/@_dp/#?value
 ```

-Lambda expressions, and their grouping and boolean algebraic features, very often allows you to create extremely _"tight"_ code!
 In our above code, we added two `!` operators, and removed the existing `|` operator, and as we did, we completely negated the result of our expression.

 ## Ninja tricks